coopcycle/coopcycle-docs/docs/_admin/google.md

 If you want to use Google as a suggestions provider, you need to get a Google Api Key and enable Billing on it.

-1. Log into the Google Console with a google account: https://console.cloud.google.com, agree to ther terms and services to continue.
+1. Log into the Google Console with a google account: https://console.cloud.google.com, agree to the terms and services to continue.
 ![](/assets/images/google1.png)